 The Alberta Impaired Drivers Program (AIDP) helps keep Alberta’s roads safer by offering education and support to individuals charged with impaired driving.
-The program is provided on behalf of the Government of Alberta, with three courses designed to prevent impaired driving (details below).
+AIDP is delivered on behalf of the Government of Alberta in accordance with Alberta’s impaired driving penalties, with three courses designed to prevent impaired driving (details below).

 You can register for Crossroads, Planning Ahead, or IMPACT only by telephone.
 Have your Motor Vehicle Identification Number (MVID) or licence number ready when calling (which you can get from an Alberta registry agent).

 Toll-Free in Alberta: 1-800-272-5698 | Edmonton and Area: 780-430-8811

 Crossroads is a 3 1/2 hour course designed to prevent impaired driving, and is offered to those with two Immediate Roadside Sanctions (suspensions) under Alberta’s administrative penalties for non-criminal impaired driving (0.05 – 0.08 BAC).

 - Identify how alcohol impairs driving skills even at lower BACs

 - Consider the potential risks and consequences of drinking and driving

 - Recognize personal high-risk situations for drinking and driving